 A patient who meets the trigger score will activate the tool and medical assessment must follow the escalation plan.

 If a child’s observation score is 1 or above on the PEWS chart then the child must be reviewed as per the escalation guide.
 A plan of action is required to include the clinical interventions and investigation and the child needs to be reassessed.

 How to prepare the PEWS chart

 The Paediatric Early Warning Score chart is based on the observation chart where each assessment includes certain parameters that need to be met.
-It includes the heartbeat rate, blood pressure, oxygen saturation, body temperature, consciousness level, family concern and capillary refill time.
+It includes the heartbeat rate, blood pressure, oxygen saturation, body temperature, consciousness level, family concern, and capillary refill time.

 The Frequency of Observations indicates the set of observations on admission to the paediatric care centre which is being documented on any chart and any alteration is made when needed.

-It includes clinical judgement and awareness of the condition of child and nursing decisions based on the escalation guide.
+It includes clinical judgement and awareness of the condition of the child and nursing decisions based on the escalation guide.

 Don’t be perturbed due to work pressure!
 Get immediate help from the experts!